 I love cathedrals with pipe organs.
 Religion, at its worst is a destructive force, at its best, an inspiration, which has given us the finest art, architecture, poetry and music, we will ever know.
 Years ago I had a LP of organ music.
 I played it in my room and read poetry.
 My mother told me to turn it down.
 Something there is that doesn't like a fugue.

 Pipes are conduits.
 They facilitate the passage of air, water, sound and more.
-Our body is an intricate lacework of arteries and ducts, to keep us going.
+Our bodies are an intricate lacework of arteries and ducts, to keep us going.
 Houses are plumbed with pipes, for our convenience.
 Cities bury their piped infrastructure and the world hides cables and gas lines, while it digs tunnels to underground laboratories.

 Birds pipe.
 Their piercing trills add music to a summer's day.
 They are given names like Sandpiper or Piping Plover.
 Musicians pipe.
 Blowing air through a reed and a tube, they make sounds to save our souls.
 People pipe.
 They force air over voice chords to sing songs, such as, "nine pipers piping."